svmpsp/bad-framework/docsrc/pages/datasets.rst

 Contributing benchmarks
 -----------------------
-If you want to contribute a benchmark data set to BAD it is important to do the following.
+If you want to contribute a benchmark dataset to BAD, please ensure the following:

-Your benchmark must be formatted in ARFF_.
+1. your benchmark is formatted in ARFF_.
 All data must be included into a single *.arff* file.

-The first two attributes in the file must be named **id** and **outlier** where
+2. the first two attributes in the file must be named **id** and **outlier**, where:

 - **id -** an integer identifier for the data element (starting from 0).
 - **outlier -** represents the data element label, with outliers labeled as 1.0 and inliers labeled as 0.0.

-All other attributes in the data set must be **real-valued**.
+3. All other attributes in the dataset must be **real-valued**.

 For example, you could contribute the file **my_data.arff** with the following content:

 .. code-block:: bash
-   :caption: my_data.arff
+   :caption: Contents of my_data.arff

    @RELATION 'My custom dataset'